ds26gte/pregexp/README.md

 # pregexp

-pregexp is a portable implementation of regular expressions (regexps) that runs in any R5RS- or R4RS-compliant implementation of the programming language Scheme.
+pregexp is a portable implementation of regular expressions (regexps) that runs in any R5RS- or R4RS-compliant implementation of the programming language Scheme, and Common Lisp.
 The regexp notation supported is compatible with Perl's, and includes such powerful directives as

 * numeric quantifiers